-Possessive PronounsA possessive pronoun is a word that replaces a noun (or a noun phrase) in a sentence and shows ownership.
-The possessive pronouns are mine, yours, his, hers, ours, and theirs.
+Possessive PronounsA possessive pronoun is a word that replaces a noun (or a noun phrase) and shows ownership.
+The possessive pronouns are "mine," "yours," "his," "hers," "ours," and "theirs."

 - A wife should no more take her husband's name than he should hers.
 My name is my identity and must not be lost.
-(Lucy Stone) (Here, hers replaces the noun phrase wife's name.)
+(Rights campaigner Lucy Stone) (Here, "hers" replaces the noun phrase "wife's name.")

 - People who have given us their complete confidence believe that they have a right to ours.
 The inference is false, a gift confers no rights.
-(Friedrich Nietzsche) (Here, ours replaces the noun phrase our complete confidence.)
+(Philosopher Friedrich Nietzsche) (Here, "ours" replaces the noun phrase "our complete confidence.")

 - Is that the Queen's hat?
 No, it's her crown.
-(Her replaces the Queen.
-That's why it's classified as a pronoun.)
+(The possessive determiner "her" replaces the noun phrase "the Queen."
+That's why possessive determiners are classified as pronouns.)

 Click on Two Possessive Pronouns

-Possessive Pronouns (Absolute Possessive Pronouns and Possessive Determiners)Here is a list of personal pronouns with their corresponding possessive pronouns (absolute) and possessive pronouns.
+Possessive Pronouns (Absolute Possessive Pronouns and Possessive Determiners)Here is a list of personal pronouns with their corresponding possessive determiners and possessive pronouns: